 Finally, the app struggles if your internet connection is poor.
 Instead of telling you that it's loading content or offering some other kind of progress update, it makes a sound to tell you that it entered the channel you selected, then says nothing at all, as though the channel were empty.

 All these problems overshadow any advantage that this app might provide, and I found myself using it quite rarely.
 Of course, the company can easily update the app in the future, and I imagine they will do so frequently.
 Plus, as I said, this app is really more for sighted users not used to operating a phone without looking at it.
 VO users will find little benefit here, and will probably want to use the O6 to control VoiceOver or media directly.
 You still need the app to update your O6’s firmware, contact the company, and so on, but using it to browse information sources isn’t likely to have much point for those who already rely on VO.

-I’m excited to see where the O6 goes, and will keep this review as updated as I can to make sure you have good information as you consider whether to invest in one.
+I’m excited to see where the O6 goes, especially after watching it grow and improve dramatically in the last couple months.
+I will keep this review as updated as I can to make sure you have good information as you consider whether to invest in one.
 If you have questions, you can leave a comment below, but you’ll probably have more luck getting a solid answer if you contact the company directly.